vinceliuice/Colloid-kde/README.md

+## Colloid KDE Theme

-## Colloid kde is a MacOS Monterey like theme for KDE Plasma desktop.
+Colloid kde theme is a clean and concise theme for KDE Plasma desktop.

 In this repository you'll find: